optgeo/mesh-dimensional/README.md

 # mesh-dimensional
-PoC: point and polygon from a meshcode using Node.js
+Proof of Concept (PoC) for the idea to generate both point and polygon features from a meshcode.
+Implemented on Node.js and Tippecanoe.

 # Install
 ```bash